apacheignite/documentation/data-grid/transactions.md

 {
   "type": "warning",
   "title": "Performance Considerations",
-  "body": "Imagine that you have 3 nodes in your topology (A, B, C) and in your transaction you are going to access keys [1, 2, 3, 4, 5, 6].
+  "body": "Imagine that you have 3 nodes in your topology (A, B, C) and in your transaction you are doing a `putAll` for keys [1, 2, 3, 4, 5, 6].
 Suppose that these keys are mapped to nodes in the following fashion: {A: 1, 4}, {B: 2, 5}, {C: 3, 6}.
 Since Ignite cannot re-arrange the lock acquisition order in `PESSIMISTIC` mode, it will have to make 6 sequential network round-trips: [A, B, C, A, B, C].
 In a case when the key locking order is not important for the semantics of a transaction, it is advisable to group keys by partition and lock keys within the same partition together.
-This may significantly reduce the number of network messages in a large transaction."
+This may significantly reduce the number of network messages in a large transaction.
+In this example, if keys were ordered for a `putAll` in the following way: [1, 4, 2, 5, 3, 6], then only 3 sequential round-trips would be required."
 }
 [/block]